+My family loves visiting Disneyland and California Adventure, and we’ve been coming here for as long as I can remember.
 Fall is my favorite time to visit Disneyland because the weather is still warm in California, and it’s not too hot like the summer months.
-I especially love visiting Disneyland and California Adventure in October because of the Halloween themed decorations.
+I especially love visiting Disneyland and California Adventure in October because of the Halloween-themed decorations.
 (It’s one of my favorite holidays.)
-My family loves coming to Disneyland, and we’ve been coming here for as long as I can remember.

 I recently came to the park with my sister Nicole and my nephew Niko.
-He’s only one, but he’s already been three times!
 She says it’s never too early to visit Disneyland.
 During his first two visits, he wasn’t walking yet.
-This time Niko was able to meet Mickey, walk around and soak in all the fun.
+This time Niko was able to meet Mickey inside Mickey’s House in Toontown, and walk around and soak in all the fun.
 He loves cars so you can imagine how excited he was when he saw them driving around California Adventure.
 Pure joy!

 Even though he had already been there before as a baby, everything was new to Niko this time around.
 Although he might not remember it now, he had the biggest smile when he met Mickey and Goofy.
 It lit up his world to see his favorite characters in real life.
-Remember to slow down and take it easy.
 There is no rush.
 You won’t get to do everything, but remember the trip is about them, not you.

-Although the parks have plenty of places where you can get snacks, it’s easier if you bring your own inside a backpack.
-This way, you won’t have to wait in line for food, and you’ll already know that your kids will enjoy what you brought.
+Yes!
+Although the parks have plenty of places where you can get snacks, it’s easier to bring your own.
+We brought a backpack to carry snacks and essentials.
+This way, you won’t have to wait in line for food, and you’ll already know that your toddlers will enjoy what you brought.
 Hungry Bear restaurant inside Critter Country had a nice quiet environment, and they have high chairs for the kids.

 I used the Disney app to order food in California Adventure and was able to skip a very long line.
 The app is so simple to use, and it will let you know when your order is ready.